 What to expect

-You will meet winemakers and winery owners who will take their time presenting their wines to you and might even let you taste a few barrel samples as they eagerly ask for your feedback.
+At the small, under-the-radar wineries of Sakar, you will meet winemakers and winery owners who will take their time presenting their wines to you and might even let you taste a few barrel samples as they eagerly ask for your feedback.
 The Sakar region is a close knit community of winemakers that are passionate about their region and their wines.

 Spend the day in Sakar sampling delicious local wines at two wineries while your Tour Leader takes care of you and offers information about the region and about Bulgarian wine in general.
 Enjoy a traditional lunch at an unpretentious restaurant that only locals frequent.
 The last stop of the day is a regional tasting room, where you will enjoy a selection of wines from the region.

-- Visits to two wineries including a tour of the wineries and a tasting of 5 wines per winery
+- Visits to two hidden wineries including a tour of the wineries and a tasting of 5 wines per winery

 - Visit to the Sakar Regional Wine Shop & Tasting Room including a tasting of a selection of wines from the region